andrewarrow/devops/README.md

 even max out the cpu.

 # balancer
-The load balancer serves `one main purpose`: you can deploy a new version of the web app with zero down time.
+The load balancer serves `one` main purpose: you can deploy a new version of the web app with zero down time.

 I don't use google's real load balancers or their real postgres because, free!